microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In the last decades, X-ray microcomputed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
 Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone, it is necessary to instill the vessels with a contrast agent or use a casting method to fill the blood vessels.
-Another alternative to detect vessels within bone is synchrotron-radiation-based tomography, specifically employing phase-contrast tomography [@doi:10.3389/fphys.2017.00769].
+Another alternative to detect vessels within bone is synchrotron radiation-based X-ray microtomography, specifically employing phase-contrast tomography [@doi:10.3389/fphys.2017.00769].
-Although it has potential, synchrotron-radiation-based tomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.
+Although it has potential, synchrotron radiation-based X-ray microtomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.

 Currently, existing protocols for imaging the vasculature within bone via vascular replicas have drawbacks, such as disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
 The minor contrast difference between the perfusion agent used to generate the vascular network replica and the mineralized bone makes it problematic to distinguish bone tissue and vasculature.